 - Plan ahead for longer projects that could be impacted by supply chain and tariff changes.

-- Explore financing options to spread out rising costs over time.
+- Explore financing options to spread out costs over time.

 - Work closely with your contractor to identify smart substitutions through value engineering.

-While tariffs are increasing renovation costs, delaying your project could lead to even higher expenses down the road, due to inflation.
-Our team at Valley Home Builders can help you navigate these challenges with expert planning, honest communication and tailored solutions.
+Our team at Valley Home Builders can help you navigate these considerations with expert planning, honest communication, and tailored solutions.
+Locking in a contract and ordering materials early is a smart move to protect yourself from potential tariff fluctuations.
 Now is still a smart time to start, so reach out today to schedule a consultation.

 View Our Different Platforms: